 1. Ask More Questions

-Questioning assumptions and conclusions helps you explore ideas more deeply.
-The more questions you ask, the more likely you are to uncover important details that others may overlook.
+Asking questions about assumptions and conclusions help in examining ideas more deeply.
+The more you inquire to think about your assumptions, the more likely will uncover crucial details which others might overlook.

 3. Challenge Your Own Assumptions